peteroupc/peteroupc.github.io/exporand.md

           else: break
 ```

-Another example is a sampler for the Rayleigh distribution, given in [**another page**](https://peteroupc.github.io/uniformsum.html).

-A third example is the following new algorithm that generates a random number that follows the logistic distribution.
+Another example is the following new algorithm that generates a random number that follows the logistic distribution.

 1. Set _k_ to 0.
 2. (Choose a 1-unit-wide piece of the logistic density.)
 Run the **algorithm for (1+exp(_k_))/(1+exp(_k_+1))** described in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)").
 If the call returns 0, add 1 to _k_ and repeat this step.
 Otherwise, go to step 3.